A Systematic Survey of Moon-Forming Giant Impacts. II. Rotating bodies: Results Discussion

 We find that even for pre-rotating bodies the disk mass and the post-impact angular momentum budget are strongly correlated.
 Generally, $J_b \gtrsim \SI{2}{\JEM}$ is required to produce disks of at least one lunar mass.
 However, if the proto-Earth is counter-rotating (DX configurations) with respect to the orbital angular momentum of the collision, disks with $M_d \geq \SI{1}{\Mmoon}$ and a bound angular momentum of $J_b \sim \SI{1}{\JEM}$ can be obtained.
 These cases only occur for collisions with $\gamma = 0.3 - 0.5$ and result in disks that have substantially higher impactor fraction than the planet.
 In order to explain the isotopic similarity between the proto-Earth and the Moon, such a scenario requires that either the impactor has a very similar isotopic composition or strong mixing between the proto-Earth and the disk occurred after the impact.

 Good mixing requires near-equal mass ($\gamma \geq 0.5$) mergers or high velocity impacts with $\gamma = 0.025$ onto a rapidly spinning proto-Earth as proposed in \citet{canupFormingMoonEarthlike2012} and \citet{cukMakingMoonFastSpinning2012} respectively.
 Such collisions result in an excess angular momentum of \SIrange{1}{2}{\JEM}.
 Generally, if the disk must contain at least one lunar mass, one cannot reconcile the angular momentum of the Earth-Moon system with good mixing.
 Possible post-impact processes that could either result in mixing between the proto-Earth and the disk \citep{pahlevanEquilibrationAftermathLunarforming2007, lockOriginMoonTerrestrial2018} or efficiently remove the excess angular momentum \citep{cukMakingMoonFastSpinning2012, cukTidalEvolutionMoon2016, cukTidalEvolutionEarthMoon2021} were proposed but require very specific conditions.
+Furthermore, from a dynamical perspective the likelihood of equal mass mergers or high velocity collisions are unclear.
+N-body simulations investigating the Moon-forming impact within the planetesimal accretion paradigm suggest that such impact conditions are very rare \citep{kaibBriefFollowupRecent2015,kaibFeedingZonesTerrestrial2015}.
+However, simulations accounting for rapid oligarchic growth of planetary embryos closer to the Sun and including an early instability among the giant planets, suggest that equal mass mergers are more common \citep{clementEarlyInstabilityScenario2021}.

 Significantly iron-depleted disks can be obtained over a very wide range of impact conditions and achieving a specific level of iron depletion is just a matter of fine-tuning.
 Thus, setting the constraint on the iron mass fraction aside, one can get two out of three: either massive disks with the correct AM or good mixing, or very low mass disks with the correct AM and good mixing.